Safety Assessment of Xenobiotics and Biotechnological Products

 Laboratory activities are held in the labs of the Faculty of Pharmacy, according to the timetable of the courses of Università degli Studi di Milano.

-- Suggestions to improve and polite complains
+- Suggestions to improve

 - Enrolment and Admission

 - Student Office of the Department of Pharmacological and Biomolecular Sciences Dr. Stefano Bernardinelli

 The tuition fees for students enrolled in Bachelor's, Master's and single-cycle degree programmes are divided into two instalments with different calculation methods and payment schedules:

 - The amount of the first instalment is the same for all students

 - The amount of the second instalment varies according to the ISEE University value, the degree programme and the student status (on track / off track for one year or off track for more than a year)